 ‘Should a work produced by an AI algorithm or process, without the involvement of a natural person contributing expression to the resulting work, qualify as a work of authorship protectable under U.S. copyright law?
 Why or why not?’

-PATENTLYO reports the deadline for submissions has been extended to January 10, 2020.
+PATENTLYO reports the submission deadline has been extended to January 10, 2020.
 Their article reprints the 13 questions.

 Copyright, Trademark, and Artificial Intelligence